Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

-While new businesses fuel the economy’s growth, they also establish a fiercely competitive funding environment gradually, with each new entrant fighting to secure capital from a limited number of investors.
+While new businesses fuel the economy’s growth, they also create a fiercely competitive funding environment, with each new entrant fighting to secure capital from a limited pool of investors.
 One of the few tools available for businesses that want to find and attract investors is an outstanding marketing strategy.
-To help you develop the right approach, we’ll explore some general marketing best practices along with nuanced investor-focused marketing tips.
+To help you develop the right approach, we’ll explore some general marketing best practices along with a few strategic marketing hacks for attracting investors.

 How to use marketing to attract investors